jcatana/reaper/README.md

 ```
 4. If you don't have `kind` installed, use https://kind.sigs.k8s.io/docs/user/quick-start/.

-NOTE: If you installed `kind` using the default version of kubernetes ('kindest/node') v1.20.x, or a later version of kind with at least kubernetes 'kindest/node' v1.20.x, you'll need to override the new default value of RemoveSelfLink from `false` to `true`, when you create the kind cluster.
-If that's the case, run the following:
+NOTE: If you installed `kind` using the default kubernetes ('kindest/node') v1.20.x image, or you installed a later version of `kind` with the kubernetes ('kindest/node') v1.20.x image, then you'll need to set RemoveSelfLink to false, since the `selfLink` feature was deprecated in kubernetes ('kindest/node') v1.16.x and the `"RemoveSelfLink": false` workaround will be removed in kubernetes ('kindest/node') v1.21.x.
+To set RemoveSelfLink to false, run the following:

 ```shell
 cat << EOF > kind.yaml